zitadel/zitadel/docs/docs/apis/proto/admin.md

 > **rpc** ListIDPs([ListIDPsRequest](#listidpsrequest))
 [ListIDPsResponse](#listidpsresponse)

-Returns all identity provider configurations of the IAM
+Returns all identity provider configurations of the IAM instance